ZhuominTang/Nutrient/README.md

 Go to the project folder.
 Input `mongoimport -d nutrition -c food --file ./FoodData-mongo.json` to initialize the nutrition data into the database.

+### `9.Open your terminal and input command line to run the program`

+Input `cd ./back-end` to get into the back-end code folder.

+Input `mvn install` to install environment dependencies.

+Input `cd ./target` to get into to the target folder \
+and start the application with: \
+`java jar project-1.0-SNAPSHOT.jar`